circuit/circuit-sdk/README.md

 <script type="text/javascript" src="https://unpkg.com/circuit-sdk"></script>
 ```

-> Starting with version 1.2.2800 the JS SDK can also be imported as CommonJS or AMD module.
+> The JS SDK can now also be imported as CommonJS or AMD module.
 See [umd](https://github.com/circuit/umd) or [circuit-ionic-starter](https://github.com/circuit/circuit-ionic-starter) repos for examples.

 #### Node.js
 ```bash